From Housemates to Soulmates

 There has to be a better way.
 There IS a better way.

-He or she will complete me, be my everything, we'll do everything together, be everything for each other.
-This is my one and only, my soul mate, lover, sexual explorer, world traveller, business partner, my... god almost.
+He or she will complete me, be my everything.
+We’ll do everything together, be everything for each other.
+This is my one and only, my soulmate, lover, sexual explorer, world traveller, business partner, my GOD almost.

 But you can.

 We don't need to exist in either camp.
 Both are unhealthy.
-In fact, one leads to the other.
+One leads to the other.
 If I elevate my spouse to be my 'everything', eventually they let me down.
-Multiple times.
+Many times.
 I realise they're not perfect and they can't fulfil in me all of my needs and desires.
 The funk begins.
 Hopelessness creeps in like a disease and starts to take over.
-Before you know it, we're not on the same page anymore.
-Busyness and distraction have taken hold and now I'm holding my spouse at arm's length.
-Vulnerability is shrinking and our emotional intimacy is at an all-time low.

 What the heck is the cure?